sauminkirve/wordpress-ng/README.md

         });
     }]);

+## Content Indexes

+The content index loads all of the site pages (not posts) into an index, allowing you to retrieve them by slug.
+This can give big performance improvements for single page sites vs multiple requests but standard Angular sites that use routing might do better dynamically loading just the content requested.
+It depends on the use and I would really appreciate some feedback with your experiences.

+    // first build the index
+    WordPressNg.indexPages('wordpressngdemo.wordpress.com').then(function(){
+        // now fetch the item
+        $scope.page = WordPressNg.findIndexedPage('wordpressngdemo.wordpress.com');
+    });

 ## Rendering Content

 Angular very strictly enforces its secure by default approach to dynamic content, but you should be able to trust the WordPress generated content.